1926 NFL season: Discipline

 At the league's July scheduling meeting, the Milwaukee Badgers were fined $500 for having fielded four high school players the previous October in a game against the Chicago Cardinals.
 In addition, the league delivered a death penalty to the team's owner, A.L.
 McGurk, who was ordered to sell the franchise within 90 days.
 The Badgers would never play in the NFL again.

 Rules changes

 The NFL continued to follow the football rules published by the National Collegiate Athletic Association, as amended by its Rules Committee, during the 1926 season.

-The most important rules change in 1926 was an attempt to change the risk-reward ratio of the forward pass, specifying that the second and third incompletions during any series of downs would each result in a five-yard penalty against the offense.
+The most important rules change in 1926 was an attempt to change the risk-reward ratio of the forward pass, specifying that the second and third incomplete passes during any series of downs would each result in a five-yard penalty against the offense.
 Another rule attempted to eliminate the stalling tactic of a team with a lead incurring intentional safeties during the waning minutes of a game by forcing the ball to be kicked away from the 20 yard line, with only an onside kick available as a means of the offensive team retaining possession.